Learn How To Play Scarborough Fair

 Using a free-time approach when playing Scarborough Fair will only enhance the performance.
 The tempo should slow down and speed up with the singers’ choir-like parts.

-Take the advanced course and learn more about fingerstyle techniques as well playing in different time signatures and modes.
+Take the advanced course and learn more about fingerstyle techniques as well as playing in different time signatures and modes.